 Whipping cream.

-Butter this can be added in to make the soup even richer than it already is.
+Butter.
+Adding a little extra butter will make the soup even richer than it already is.

 Salt and pepper to taste.